JFLarvoire/SysToolsLib/C/README.md

 Notes:

-- The `git submodule ...` command needs to be run only once, the first time a build is done.
-  You can run it again later on, if you wish to upgrade the NMaker build system.
 - The `configure.bat` script needs to be run only once, the first time a build is done.
 - Before running `make.bat`, verify in the `configure.bat` output that it correctly detected the location of your C compiler (CC) and Windows Software Development Kit (WINSDK).